Nastran: MSC Nastran

 MSC Nastran is the original commercial Nastran product started by Dr. Richard MacNeal and Robert Schwendler in 1963.
 MSC Nastran is commonly utilized for performing structural analysis.
+Professor Caleb "Mac" McCormick, a professor at California Institute of Technology (Caltech), was the key programmer at MSC who came to the realization that matrix mathematics could be applied to structural analysis.
 Although utilized in every industry, it maintains a strong following in aerospace and automotive industries for performing computational stress and strain analysis of component and system level models of structures.
-Since 1963, MSC Nastran has continued to evolve and extend capabilities to dynamics, rotordynamics, nonlinear, thermal, high impact, NVH, fluid structural interactive and fatigue analysis.
+Since 1963, MSC Nastran has continued to evolve and extend capabilities to dynamics, rotor dynamics, nonlinear, thermal, high impact, NVH, fluid structural interactive and fatigue analysis.
 Today it couples with MSC Marc and LS-Dyna to provide highly nonlinear coupled analysis solutions.

 NASTRAN-xMG

 Built from the same base code as the original NASTRAN software created by NASA that includes the original NASTRAN architecture and DMAP language, NASTRAN-xMG provides unlimited problem size, high-speed solver technology, and substructuring analysis options.
 The principal founder of the company is Dr. Richard H. MacNeal.